nprapps/app-template/README.md

 **Note:** In this example you will need to replace `$PROJECT_NAME` with your actual deployed project name.

-To install cronjobs set `env.install_crontab` to `True` at the top of `fabfile.py`.
+To install your crontab set `env.install_crontab` to `True` at the top of `fabfile.py`.
 Cron jobs will be automatically installed each time you deploy to EC2.